mkolas/discord-soundboard/README.md

 Sounds can be added to the Soundboard in one of two ways:

 1. Using [dca-rs](https://github.com/nstafie/dca-rs), you can generate .dca files and then add them to `config/sounds.csv`.
 Each row should identify the location of the sound (from `sounds/`) and the command (without `!` prefix) used to play it.
 Using `dca-rs`, the command to generate a sound should be `./dca-rs -i <input wav file> --raw > <output file>`.
 Make sure that you don't forget the `--raw` flag!
 2. Using the supplied web page and service, sounds can be added by browsing to `localhost:8080/dsb/upload.html` and submitting the form.
 Just make sure that `dca-rs` and `ffmpeg` are available on your `PATH`, otherwise this might not work.
-This is not completely battled tested right now, but should work for simple sound management.
+This is not completely battle tested right now, but should work for simple sound management.

 ### Questions, Comments, Concerns?